On the existence of a global diffeomorphism between Fr\'echet spaces: Introduction

 In this paper we consider the problem of finding sufficient conditions under which a tame map between tame Fr\'{e}chet spaces becomes a global diffeomorphism.
 Tame maps are important because they appear not only as differential equations but also as their solutions (see~\cite{ham} for examples).
-Although, the theory of differential equations in Fr\'{e}chet spaces has a significant relation with problems in both linear and nonlinear functional analysis but not many methods for solving different type of differential equations are known.
+Although the theory of differential equations in Fréchet spaces has a significant relation with problems in both linear and nonlinear functional analysis, not many methods for solving different types of differential equations are known.
 Our result would provide an approach to solve an initial value nonlinear integro-differential equation

 We follow the ideas in~\cite{I} and~\cite{G} where the analogue problem for Banach and Hilbert spaces was studied.
-There are two approaches to calculus on Fr\'{e}chet spaces.
-The G\^{a}teaux-approach (see~\cite{ke}) and the so called convenient analysis (see~\cite{kri}).
-We will apply the first one because to define the Palais-Smale condition, which plays a significant role in the calculus of variation, we need an appropriate topology on dual spaces that compatible with our notion of differentiability; only in the first approach there exists such a topology.
+There are two approaches to calculus on Fréchet spaces: the Gâteaux-approach (see~\cite{ke}) and the so-called convenient analysis (see~\cite{kri}).
+We will apply the first one because, to define the Palais-Smale condition, which plays a significant role in the calculus of variation, we need an appropriate topology on dual spaces that is compatible with our notion of differentiability; only in the first approach does such a topology exist.

-In~\cite{k2}, the author defined the Palais-Smale condition for $C^k$-maps between Fr\'{e}chet spaces and obtained some existence results for locating critical points.
-In this paper by means of this condition we generalize the mountain pass theorem of Ambrosetti and Rabinowitz to Fr\'{e}chet spaces.
+In~\cite{k2}, the author defined the Palais-Smale condition for Keller's $C_c^1$-maps between Fr\'{e}chet spaces and obtained some existence results for locating critical points.
+In this paper, by means of this condition we generalize the mountain pass theorem of Ambrosetti and Rabinowitz to Fr\'{e}chet spaces.
 Our proof of the mountain pass theorem relies on the Ekeland's variational principle.
-Since, in general, we can not acquire deformation results for Fr\'{e}chet spaces because of the lack of a general solvability theory for differential equations.
-It is worth mentioning that for every Fr\'{e}chet space the projective limit techniques gives a way to solve a wide class of differential equations (see~\cite{dod}).
-This technique would be a way of obtaining many results (such as deformation lemmas) for Fr\'{e}chet spaces.
+Since, in general, we cannot acquire deformation results for Fr\'{e}chet spaces due to the lack of a general solvability theory for differential equations, our proof of the mountain pass theorem relies on the Ekeland's variational principle.
+It is worth mentioning that for every Fr\'{e}chet space the projective limit technique gives a way to solve a wide class of differential equations (see~\cite{dod}).
+This technique would be a way of obtaining many results such as deformation lemmas.